Arunthavaraj/Customer-Churn-Analysis/README.md

 1. Clone the repository:
    `git clone https://github.com/yourusername/churn-prediction.git`

-2. Install dependencies:
-   `pip install -r requirements.txt`

-3. Run the model:
+2. Run the IPYNB file
-   `python churn_prediction.py`

-4. Evaluate performance and tweak parameters to suit your dataset.
+   `Customer Churn Analysis.ipynb`

 ## 💬 **Contribute**
 Feel free to fork this repository, make improvements, and create a pull request.
 Together, we can help banks improve customer retention and satisfaction!